 Radish sprouts or radish microgreens look like shoots so small, soft, and tender to cook.
 They are best to add in a salad to replace arugula as they have peppery solid tastes like radish bulbs.

 Aside from that, they don’t have strong bitterness like arugula.
-So if you are looking only for peppery flavor, radish microgreens will be perfect.
+So if you are looking only for peppery flavor, these foods beginning with “R” will be perfect.

 With their sweet flavor, crispy succulent texture at the same time combined with a mild, radish-like spice, radish sprouts are a favorite as a delicate garnish at famous restaurants.